bdevos/rss-to-email/README.md

 Say goodbye to constantly checking for updates, and hello to staying informed on your own schedule.

-Thank you ChatGPT for writing the above introduction :wink:
+Thank you ChatGPT for writing the above introduction :astonished:

 [Introductory post on my blog](https://appjeniksaan.nl)